 Introduction to MLOps: The DevOps of Machine Learning

 MLOps explained for DevOps engineers — what it is, why plain DevOps isn't enough for ML, and a hands-on look at training vs inference using a real scikit-learn model.
-Part 1 of a 10-part series.
+Part 1 of an 11-part series.

-Every few months a data scientist on the team drops a Jupyter notebook in Slack, says "the model works, can you deploy it?", and walks away.
-And every time, the same thing happens.
-The notebook runs on their laptop and nowhere else.
-There's a model.pkl nobody can find.
-Half the imports aren't in any requirements file.
-And when it finally does run in production, three weeks later it quietly starts giving worse answers and nobody notices until a customer complains.
+Every few months, a data scientist on the team shares a Jupyter notebook in Slack, says "the model works, can you deploy it?", and walks away.
+And every time, the same problems appear.
+The notebook only runs on their laptop.
+There's a model.pkl file that nobody can find.
+Half of the imports are missing from the requirements file.
+And when it finally runs in production, it quietly starts giving worse answers three weeks later, and nobody notices until a customer complains.

-If you're a DevOps or backend engineer, this is the moment you get pulled into MLOps whether you signed up for it or not.
+If you're a DevOps or backend engineer, this is how you get pulled into MLOps — whether you planned for it or not.
 The good news: you already know most of it.
-CI/CD, containers, Kubernetes, Terraform, monitoring.
-That's 90% of the job.
-This series is about the other 10%: the parts that are genuinely different when the thing you ship is a model instead of a web app.
+CI/CD, containers, Kubernetes, Terraform, monitoring — that covers 90% of the job.
+This series is about the other 10%: the parts that really are different when you ship a model instead of a web app.

-This is the first article in a 10-part series.
-We'll take one small model and walk it all the way to a production setup on AWS — FastAPI, Docker, GitHub Actions, MLflow, Kubernetes, Terraform, Prometheus, Grafana, and drift detection.
+This is the first article in an 11-part series.
+We'll take one small model and carry it, step by step, to a production setup on AWS — FastAPI, Docker, GitHub Actions, MLflow, DVC data versioning, Kubernetes, Terraform, Prometheus, Grafana, and drift detection.
 No PhD required.
-I'm coming at this the same way you would: as someone who has to keep the thing running at 3am, not someone tuning hyperparameters.
+I approach this the same way you would: as the engineer who has to keep the system running at 3am, not as a researcher tuning hyperparameters.

 What is MLOps, really?